 One perk of Facebook Marketplace is the way it seamlessly integrates into social media you already use.
 Responses from interested buyers are sent straight to Messenger, adding a sense of security that Craigslist is missing.
 Afraid of being catfished?
 Just check out their profile to make sure they’re an actual person.

 Selling on Facebook Marketplace is usually a painless process, but there can be some drawbacks.
-Like online dating, you may talk to people who aren’t all that interested but message you anyway, and ghosting is rampant.
+“Ghosting” among people in conversation is rampant, and, yes, occasionally someone unfavorable enters the picture.
 There’s also a chance that people will try to negotiate a lower price.
 Remember the worth of your device and don’t just sell an iPhone for low value.

 Cons: The social media giant might lend an aura of security, but safety is still a concern.
-Plus, you can spend a lot of time fielding messages from people who are marginally interested, but not ready to buy.
+Plus, you can spend a lot of time fielding messages from people who are marginally interested, then vanish without a trace.

 If you’re a gamer or you know someone who is, you’re likely already familiar with GameStop.
-As you were probably already aware, GameStop sells both new and used video games and electronics.
-But did you know that they also buy old smartphones, tablets, drones, and more?
-Selling here is as simple as bringing your device into your GameStop and asking what they’ll pay for it.
-There are, of course, a few restrictions.
+As you could tell from the name, GameStop sells both new and used video games and systems.
+But, did you know that they also buy old smartphones, tablets, drones, and more?
+To sell an iPhone is as simple as bringing your device into your GameStop and asking what they’ll pay for it.
+There are, of course, some restrictions to consider.

 Pros: The process is fast, straightforward, and secure with good trade-offs, as long as you’re looking to build your video game collection or buy a new game console.